 where n represents the sample size (6 for Attractiveness and 4 for other scales) and r represents an average of all correlations between sample items.
 As it can be noticed from the equation, the sample size is fixed (6 or 4) and the actual correlation has an influence on the coefficient value.
-Guttman’s Lambda2 coefficient, for one of the UEQ scales, is calculated as [24]
+Guttman’s Lambda2 coefficient for each UEQ scale is calculated as: